 2. Stockholm City Hall

-Stockholm City Hall is one of the most famous buildings in Sweden.
+Stockholm City Hall is one of the most famous buildings and best places to visit in Sweden.
 It has attracted many tourists to visit due to its many intricate pieces of art and elegant ceremonial halls.
 In fact, this venue has hosted the Nobel Banquet!
 Inspired by Italian Renaissance palaces, the architect designed the city hall with two piazzas—Borgargården and Blue Hall.
 There are many places to explore in this building, such as Council Chamber where 101 members of Stockholm’s municipal council congregate, Vault of the Hundred that comprises of around 100 small vaults, and even Prince’s Gallery that provides a spectacular view of the azure-blue Lake Mälaren and also Stockholm’s shores.

 Stockholm City Hall